- WR DeSean Jackson leads the NFL in yards per catch in 2014 and has 27 50+-yard receptions since 2008

-To get that victory, the Buccaneers will need to crack a tough Washington defense and find a way to get more pressure on QB Kirk Cousins, who has enjoyed very good protection in 2015.
+To get that victory, the Buccaneers will need to contain mobile quarterback Robert Griffin III, keep the lid on big-play receiver DeSean Jackson and try to keep emerging star pass-rusher Ryan Kerrigan out of their offensive backfield.
 Here's a closer look at the challenges the Buccaneers will face on Sunday when they visit FedExField.

-Jay Gruden has run a wide gamut of coaching experiences, all leading up to his first gig at the helm of an NFL team last year in Washington.
+HEAD COACH: Jay Gruden has run a wide gamut of coaching experiences, all leading up to his first gig at the helm of an NFL team this year in Washington.
 He has been on a Super Bowl-winning staff, he's won multiple championships in the Arena League, he was an instant hit as a first-time NFL coordinator in Cincinnati and he's even sported that anachronistic title of "player-coach."

 Gruden's coaching career began at his alma mater of Louisville, where he played quarterback under Howard Schnellenberger.
 He spent two years (1990-91) as a graduate assistant for the Cardinals before beginning what would prove to be a long and successful career in the Arena League, where he won a total of six championships as a quarterback and a head coach for the Tampa Bay Storm and Orlando Predators.
 Gruden was playing for the Predators in 2002 when his younger brother, Jon, arrived in Tampa as the Buccaneers' new head coach, and he promptly joined the Bucs' staff as an offensive assistant.
 For six years he juggled playing and coaching duties with the Predators and his spot on the Bucs' staff, helping Tampa Bay win Super Bowl XXXVII at the end of the 2002 campaign.

 Washington Head Coach Jay Gruden won a Super Bowl with the Buccaneers in 2002